maybebyte/anthesis/nixos.md

 Many of the problems NixOS suffers aren't exclusive to it.
 That is to say, some of these problems plague Linux in general.
-I look for simplicity in an operating system (architectural simplicity, or <abbr title="Keep It Simple Stupid">KISS</abbr>), and these are areas NixOS doesn't do as well in.
+I look for simplicity in an operating system (architectural simplicity, or KISS).
+Simplicity is an area NixOS doesn't do so well in.

 For instance, compare the tool NixOS uses to manage services, [`systemctl(1)`](https://www.mankier.com/1/systemctl), with OpenBSD's